CypherCrow/Bitna.AI/README.md

 # Bitna.AI
-A machine learning project for the 2021 PyTorch Annual Hackathon
+A machine learning project for the 2021 PyTorch Annual Hackathon.

+NOTE: To be revamped in the future after the hackathon ends.

 ## Features